 Q: Where can I find the New York State Labor Laws on the Internet?

-A: The New York State Labor laws are available online at the New York State Assembly homepage:
+A: The New York State Labor laws are available online at the New York State Senate website:

 Thanks for the feedback!
 It will help us improve your experience.